doncigma/doncigma/README.md

 ### Dwell on the good.

+About me...
-* Scholar of Worlds Unwitnessed
+- Scholar of Worlds Unwitnessed
-* Doer of What is Required of Me
+- Doer of What is Required of Me
-* Poet of the Human Ineffable
+- Poet of the Human Ineffable
-* Enchanted by the World
+- Enchanted by the World
-Love-struck by the Music
+- Love-struck by the Music

 Currently...
 - Learning more about Python coming from C++